xsdk-project/HandsOnLessons/lessons/hand_coded_heat/lesson.md

 In some cases, the only solution we may care about is the _steady state_ solution.
-That is the solution for ![](http://latex.codecogs.com/gif.latex?t%5Cgg0), after a _long, long_ time, where whatever the initial condition may have been, it's transient effects have died out and all that is left are the effects due to the constant temperature boundary conditions.
+That is the solution for ![](http://latex.codecogs.com/gif.latex?t%5Cgg0), after a _long, long_ time, where whatever the initial condition may have been, its transient effects have died out and all that remains are the effects due to constant temperature boundary conditions.
 In other cases, we may care about how the temperature varies with time either at a given point in the wall or throughout the entire width of the wall.

 ### Analytic Solutions

-In some cases, it is possible to define the problem such that there exist an _analytic_ solution either for a given time or for all time.
+In some cases, it is possible to define the problem such that an _analytic_ solution exists either for a given time or for all time.
 That is, an _exact_ solution that can be written down as a mathematical formula.
 These cases are attractive because they allow us to assess the accuracy of our implementation of any numerical algorithm.